-So, regardless of this horrible pandemic, economic instability and political unravelling globally – I am finding sanity.
+So, regardless of this horrible pandemic, economic instability, and political unravelling globally, I find sanity.
 Here I am, relentlessly reflective of everything and doing something about it.
 I cannot change the course of the world, but as an individual, I am doing what I can to stay healthy – mind, body and soul.

 As to end this post, I just wanted to express that everything is a struggle minus one plus 100.
 The critical part is your decision on how to handle such odds.
 Do you want to know?
 Or never?

 I’d say, please discover and know.
 It’ll be all right.
 Here’s your war helmet.
 Go.